 When you use the DCD website

-We obtain information about you when you use our website, for example, when you contact us about dancers’ services, to make a donation, or if you register to receive our regular newsletters.
+We obtain information about you when you use our website, for example, when you contact us about dancers’ programmes, to make a donation, or if you register to receive our regular newsletters.
 The personal information we collect might include your name, address, email address, IP address, and information regarding what pages are accessed and when.
 If you make a donation online or make a payment online your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 When we send you an email